Peptide Protocol app icon Peptide Protocol Get the app

 GHK-Cu at a glance

-For full GHK-Cu mechanism, the wound-healing and skin-elasticity literature, and copper-toxicity safety boundaries, see the GHK-Cu guide on peptide-calc.app.
+For full GHK-Cu background and primary-literature sourcing, see the GHK-Cu guide on peptide-calc.app.

 Built around GHK-Cu protocols